Houston4444/OsciTronix/OSC.md

 Local programs are saved in the computer, but you can not change their location with oscitronix.
 If Oscitronix is started under NSM, they are stored in the `local_programs` dir in the NSM project dir, else they should be stored in `~/.local/share/Oscitronix/local_programs`.

+You can save the current program to a local program with `/oscitronix/save_to_local_program s` where argument is the program name.
+If program name already exists it will be overwritten.

 You can simply change the current program to a local program with this message:
 `/oscitronix/load_local_program s` where argument is the program name.